eslam-gomaa/kptop/docs/README.md

 # Kube-Prometheus-Top [ kptop ]

-A Python tool that offers Grafana-like CLI monitoring based on Prometheus metrics, with Kubernetes integration through PodPortForward
+A Python tool that offers beautiful CLI monitoring based on Prometheus metrics, with Kubernetes integration through PodPortForward

 Allowing you to create your own custom CLI dashboards & CLI commands with custom layouts, variables, CLI arguments !